mathieucarbou/MycilaPulseAnalyzer/README.md

 ### JSY-MK-194G

+This library also supports the Zx pin of the JSY-MK-194G, which is a ZC pulse of 20 ms.

 View of the JSY-MK-194G Zero-Cross pulse on a 5 ms / div oscilloscope.
 The pulse width is 20 ms on a 50 Hz AC voltage.